vanchhitdubey/vanchhitdubey/README.md

 - 👋 Hi, I’m @vanchhitdubey and I am an MTech student at IISc.
 - 👀 I’m interested in Machine Learning and Data science in Technical field as well as Non-technical field
-- 🌱 I’m currently learning to apply ML in Combustion and E-commerce Industry
+- 🌱 I’m currently working on developing cutting edge AI models for medical imaging.
-- 💞️ I’m looking to collaborate on Github if someone wants to do project in combustion
+- 💞️ I’m looking to collaborate on Github if someone wants to do project in AI in Medical or combustion
 - 📫 How to reach me ... reach me through facebook, gmail, Linkedin, you can always search me on Google

 <!---